310mc/https-310mc.github.io-tl/source/_posts/feature_scout/staying_true_to_myself.md

 {% endbubble %}

 {% bubble Midori sad %}
-Thanks… The truth is, I heard a rumor in the office that I’m the next one to get a personal outfit…
+Thanks… The truth is, I heard a rumor in the office that I’m the next one to get a personalized outfit…
 {% endbubble %}

 {% bubble Shinobu v2 %}